Calebio/Calebio.github.io/_posts/2023-05-29-Deploy-Streamlit-WebApp-Using-Docker.md

 **Once the deployment is complete we want to check our deployment on Azure app services.**

 - On the search bar type in `App Services` and Click on the service and there you will find the web app we just deployed.
+![]

-- Click on the web app we just deployed and on the dashboard you find the endpoint/link of the web app at `Default domain` <br/>
+- Click on the web app we just deployed and on the dashboard, when you find the endpoint/link of the web app at the `Default domain` click on the link/endpoint <br/>
 ![dashboard app services](/assets/images/banners/app-service-final.jpg)

 - Here's the final result!
 Notice the endpoint having the name we specified during the creation of the web app. <br/>